PowerNukkit/Java2Nukkit-World-Converter/REPLACEMENTS.md

 # Replacements
-This file lists all blocks and items which cannot be migrated to Nukkit and was replaced by other blocks.
+This file lists all things that cannot be migrated to Nukkit and was replaced by other.

 See also [the list of missing features](MISSING_FEATURES.md).